 Strategy --- Layout the master plan to manipulate the masses around the world, especially the industrialized regions.

 Feinting – is it an escaped bioweapon of China?
 One smuggled in from an opposing country?
 A mutated virus from wildlife?
 Natural immune system toxic releases from a new and intense technological stressor?
 What is it?
 Is it this, or that, or his fault, or her fault?
 Where did it come from and why?
+There is so much information from so many different places right now we really don't know for sure what the bottom line really is.
+Flood the public with vast amounts of contradicting information; keep them confused, frustrated in fear, anger and depression and sooner or later most just give up caring.

 Pacing --- start slow, set the stage and then escalate the situation tactically to make sure it has the full desired effect of widespread fear and panic – easier to implement new controls with a fear ridden population.
 Hit a single region in China first.
 Let it grow, develop and deploy the properly weighted stories and fabricated facts.
 Let the anger and fear of the rest of the world start pointing fingers and hate at the country and its people.
 Then allow it to “spread” a little ways, like the Middle East, to show its ability to move.
 Move it next to mainland Europe to start really inducing fear and panic.
 Then onward to America.

 Angles --- Employ the media to do what they do best – LIE, distract from facts and real events and spread panic.
 All the while allowing intricately placed power pieces in government to manipulate the direction of the mainstream government and its policies.
 Just look up Operation Mockingbird.
+After the assassination of JFK in the 60's the CIA coined the term "conspiracy theory/theorist".
+They used this term as a weapon against the public to slander and deface anyone who questioned the mainstream flow of information they wanted to feed to the world.
+In less than a decade Operation Mockingbird was devised and employed to fully capitalize upon the public information release platform.

 Leading --- Employ globally known and controlled organizations like the CDC, Media, Military, Law Enforcement, Medical Community and major corporations to generate non-factual details that are designed to blanket the public eye and convince them of a lie.
 Once in fear, lead them where you want.

 Deception --- Tis the name of the game.
 It is the one major player that ensures a strong possibility of success when the smaller percent is opposing the larger.
+Project Mockingbird created in the 60's is in full swing right now through the media.
+Create a media monopoly, feed it lies and watch the mockingbirds chatter across the nation and world.

 Employing strategy --- time to layout the grand plan into action.
 Start in a location that already has a strong military and law enforcement control over the population – China.
 Start there because it is easy then to force people into lockdown and even easier to completely sensor the information they can receive or send, like the Internet.
 The people become blind and the rest of the world’s public will only receive what the big players what them to.
 Let the staged information percolate across the globe, planting seeds of fear.
 Then open up the next stage of the game – the spread.
 Then the next – new control measures.
 Then work on new fortifications, such as tower erecting and satellite deployment and institutions to house and contain people.
 And all the while manipulating supply and demand, the global economy and people’s now and future ability to move/travel…